Jakipy/Jake_blog/_posts/2021-08-14-Testing-Post.md

 Several times a week, I am going to post in my blog anything realted to computer and programming.
 If I get hectic with my school or whatever, I might not post for a few weeks.
 Purpose of this blog is to keep track of things that I study while doing self-coding projects and share them with people on internet.

-You are always welcomed to copy and paste any type of code in my blog because there is a high chance that I might have also copied some codes from stackoverflow or github where you contirubyuted.
+You are always welcomed to copy and paste any type of code in my blog because there is a high chance that I might have also copied some codes from stackoverflow or github.
 Thanks for you visit!